 In the event that your physical therapist suspects there are other conditions present in your shoulder, you may be referred to an orthopedist for further investigation.

 Once biceps tendinitis has been diagnosed, your physical therapist will work with you to develop an individualized plan tailored to your specific shoulder condition and your goals.
 There are many physical therapy treatments that have been shown to be very effective in treating this condition.
 Your treatment may include:

-Range-of-motion exercises.
+- Range-of-motion exercises.
 Often, abnormal motion of the shoulder joint may contribute to biceps tendinitis.
 Your physical therapist will assess your shoulder motion compared to the expected normal motion and to the motion of your other shoulder.
 Your physical therapist will guide you through exercises to improve your shoulder’s range of motion.

-Muscle strengthening exercises.
+- Muscle-strengthening exercises.
 The muscles of the shoulder and upper back work together to allow for normal, coordinated upper-body motion.
 Based on the way the shoulder joint is designed (a ball-and-socket joint, like a golf ball on a golf tee), there are many directions in which the shoulder may move.
 Therefore, balanced strength of all the upper-body muscles is crucial to make sure the shoulder joint is protected and is moving efficiently.
 Your physical therapist will choose exercises to safely strengthen the muscles around your shoulder without causing more pain.

 - Manual therapy.
 Physical therapists are trained in manual (hands-on) therapy.
 Your physical therapist will gently move and mobilize your shoulder joint and surrounding muscles as needed to improve their motion, flexibility, and strength.
 These techniques can target areas that are difficult to treat on your own.

-Pain management.
+- Pain management.
 Your physical therapist may recommend therapeutic modalities, such as ice and heat, to aid in pain management, and reduce the need for medication, including opioids.

-Functional training.
+- Functional training.
 Improper movements can, over time, cause pain in the body.
 Physical therapists are experts in assessing movement quality and in training people to function at their best.
 Your physical therapist will point out and correct any movements that could be causing you trouble, so you can maintain a pain-free shoulder throughout your daily activities.
 Often, the strategies learned through specific education from your physical therapist will allow you to avoid reversing the positive effects of your physical therapy, and help make sure that your improvements last.